slavaaaaaaaaaa/devops-homework/README.md

 - use `terraform` for defining GCP infrastructure
 - use CI/CD to deploy the application to Kubernetes (e.g. Travis CI)
 - force HTTPS redirection with Nginx (using a 301 redirect)
+- use a simple chat medium to communicate: e.g. IRC, Slack

 ## Notes